 You must, therefore, be able to differentiate between normal warmth and overheating to the point where you can no longer hold the phone comfortably.
 If it gets to this point, it can be an indication of a more serious issues hence the need to establish the cause of such overheating.

-Why Is My Phone Hot and Losing Battery?
+Why Does My Phone Hot and Why Am I Losing Battery Power?

 In most cases, Android devices overheat because of a number of problems such as rogue apps and malware.
 This could be the reason why your Android phone battery keeps getting hot.
 Things are a little different when dealing with an iOS device.
 Since Apple disallows the installation and use of non-approved apps, this would mean that Apple devices do not have viruses.
 This leaves many people wondering; why is my iPhone overheating?